mccombs/vtech2/content/careers/ui-ux-designer.md

 ## Full Job Description

-{{% job-intro %}}Craft CMS/PHP developer{{% /job-intro %}}
+{{% job-intro %}}UI/UX designer{{% /job-intro %}}

 {{< content "our-product.md" >}}

-*You will be focusing primarily on our Vertalo I/O (investor on-boarding) application, using Craft CMS along with custom PHP coding, in order to create a beautiful, intuitive interface for investors using the Vertalo platform.*
+*You will be focusing on:*
+- *Designing new UI and UX in a fast-paced environment*
+- *Prototyping new product and reporting interfaces*
+- *Creating white-label-ready designs*
+- *Iterating and simplifying UX across the platform*

 {{< content "not-remote.md" >}}

 {{< content "stack.md" >}}

 ### About you:

 - High school diploma or equivalent
 - Authorized to work in the U.S.
-- 3+ years *professional* web development, including HTML, CSS & JavaScript
-- 3+ years *professional* experience in PHP development
+- 2+ years *professional* experience in UI/UX design
+- Proficient at:
+  - Iterative design
-- 2+ years *professional* experience with Craft CMS development
+  - Agile development
+  - HTML/CSS
+  - Freehand and tool-based prototyping
+- Basic JavaScript, usability testing and brand design a plus
 - **Ambitious** - you are looking specifically for a startup opportunity and the chance to hit it big
 - **Self-starting** - you're OK with some ambiguity and pushing until you figure things out
 - **Great at quickly making it work** - we iterate fast and you need to be able to keep up